 RESNA's Standards Committee for Assistive Technology for Air Travel (ATAT)

-The next meeting of the the RESNA Standards Committee on Assistive Technology for Air Travel has been scheduled for Friday, May 10, 2019.
+The next face-to-face meeting of the the RESNA Standards Committee on Assistive Technology for Air Travel has been scheduled for Wednesday, October 30, 2019 from 9:00 am - 5:00 pm Eastern at Airlines for America (A4A) in Washington, D.C.
 Along with Airline Industry Experts and Disability Organization Representatives, the committee is seeking to recruit Consumers/Caregivers, Government, Mobility Device Manufacturers, Research & Development, Test Labs, Testing Assessment, & Clinical Experts.
 Meetings are open to anyone; voting on documents requires membership.
-If you have any questions about the work of this committee or how to get involved, please contact the Chair, Peter Axelson at email@example.com for additional information.
+If you have any questions about the work of this committee or how to get involved, please contact the Chair, Peter Axelson at firstname.lastname@example.org for additional information.

 CHAIR: Peter Axelson